vmalkin/Helios/README.md

     - To be used for solar wind forecasting.
   - Create false colour difference images to emphasise Earth-facing CME.
 - Create solar wind guestimate based on SW data

+This repo is a project for Dunedin Aurora, and is subject to the following [licence](http://dunedinaurora.nz/licence.html)